-- exploring a variety of consortia available to the Group before each procurement to ensure that we are accessing and maintaining efficiency in procurement practices. - reappointing of contractors who have been successfully delivering, where compliant under the Public Contracts Regulations 2021 and where VFM can be demonstrated through benchmarking. - close relationship with development contractors through regular meetings and site visits with them directly and through the employers agents' with a suite of early warning triggers to highlight any potential risks. - iv The impact of the Group's operations on the community are managed effectively through providing mixed tenure housing, estates management services, support services and grounds maintenance services.
-In addition, the Group's health, safety and environmental policy creates a framework for operating within to ensure that we comply with regulation in these areas.
+- exploring a variety of consortium available to the Group before each procurement to ensure FHG are accessing and maintaining efficiency in procurement practices; - reappointment of contractors who have been successfully delivering, where compliant under PCR 2015 and where VFM can be demonstrated through benchmarking; and - close relationship with development contractors through regular meetings and site visits with them directly and through the Employers Agents with a suite of early warning triggers to highlight any potential risks. - iv) The impact of the Group's operations on the community are managed effectively through providing mixed tenure housing, estates management services, support services and grounds maintenance services.
+In addition, the Group's health, safety and environmental policy creates a framework for operating within to ensure that the Group complies with regulation in these areas.